jundalisay/sp/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 On the contrary, if we are doubtful about our view in the mirror, we are often more anxious to gain their approbation.
 As long as we are not yet infamous, we are distracted at the thoughts of their censure.
 This strikes us with double severity.

-{{< s v="6" >}} I divide myself into two persons when I:
+{{< s v="6" >}} I divide myself into 2 persons when I:
 - examine my own conduct, and
 - pass sentence on it to approve or condemn it.

 I as the examiner and judge, is a different character from the I whose conduct is examined and judged.
 The first I is the spectator and the judge.

 I enter into his sentiments regarding my own conduct by:
 - placing myself in his situation, and
 - considering how it would appear to me, when seen from that point of view.

 The second I is myself, the agent and the person judged.

 I tried to form some opinion of my conduct, under the spectator's character.
 But it is impossible that the judge should be the same with the person judged of, just as it is impossible that the cause should be the same with the effect.

 {{< s v="7" >}} The great characters of virtue are: